simongregersen/thyultra/content.en/about.md

 along the old lifeboat road and the West Coast Trail on the northwest coast of Denmark.

-This event is a low-key trail running race without too much fuss.
+The event is a low-key trail running race without too much fuss.
 Our priority is taking you onto the best trails in the area and giving you the most spectacular views.